Why New Jersey Is Becoming a Hub for Film & Video Production

 Netflix Studios – Fort Monmouth

-Iconic Films Shot in New Jersey
+Iconic Films & Shows Shot in New Jersey

 New Jersey’s versatility and cinematic appeal haven’t just landed new studios—they’ve attracted major motion pictures.
 These productions showcase the state's historical charm, urban grit, and scenic variety: